Recommended production settings

 For more information, see Peculiar Linux kernel performance problem on NUMA systems.

-You must disable swap entirely.
-Failure to do so can severely lower performance.
-Because Cassandra has multiple replicas and transparent failover, it is preferable for a replica to be killed immediately when memory is low rather than go into swap.
+Failure to disable swap entirely can severely lower performance.
+Because the database has multiple replicas and transparent failover, it is preferable for a replica to be killed immediately when memory is low rather than go into swap.
 This allows traffic to be immediately redirected to a functioning replica instead of continuing to hit the replica that has high latency due to swapping.
 If your system has a lot of DRAM, swapping still lowers performance significantly because the OS swaps out executable code so that more DRAM is available for caching disks.

 If you insist on using swap, you can set vm.swappiness=1.
 This allows the kernel swap out the absolute least used parts.